Axia-Tech/cumulus/README.md

 Refer to the [setup instructions below](#local-setup) to run a local network for development.

-# Betanet :crown:
+# Rococo :crown:

-[Betanet](https://axia.js.org/apps/?rpc=wss://betanet-rpc.axia.io) is the testnet for allychains.
+[Rococo](https://axia.js.org/apps/?rpc=wss://rococo-rpc.axia.io) is the testnet for allychains.
 It currently runs the allychains [Tick](https://axia.js.org/apps/?rpc=wss://tick-rpc.axia.io), [Trick](https://axia.js.org/apps/?rpc=wss://trick-rpc.axia.io) and [Track](https://axia.js.org/apps/?rpc=wss://track-rpc.axia.io).

-Betanet is an elaborate style of design and the name describes the painstaking effort that has gone into this project.
+Rococo is an elaborate style of design and the name describes the painstaking effort that has gone into this project.
 Tick, Trick and Track are the German names for the cartoon ducks known to English speakers as Huey, Dewey and Louie.

-## Build & Launch Betanet Collators
+## Build & Launch Rococo Collators

 Collators are similar to validators in the relay chain.
 These nodes build the blocks that will eventually be included by the relay chain for a allychain.

-To run a Betanet collator you will need to compile the following binary:
+To run a Rococo collator you will need to compile the following binary:

 ```
 cargo build --release --locked -p axia-collator